thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 #### Tooltip settings

 - **Hover individual points**.
-When the box "Hover individual points" is checked, you won't see value points on the lines.
+When the box "Hover individual points" is checked, you won&#39;t see value points on the lines.

 - **Show cumulative values in stacking mode**.
 While stacking mode is on, you can check the box "Cumulative values" to enable your chart to display sum of all entity values.